Sweeping federal tax law: Business, individual, and other changes

 Takeaway: While the increase in the SALT deduction would give taxpayers in high tax jurisdictions a benefit, the benefit of a marginal dollar of additional deduction is limited relative to the tax on a marginal dollar of income at the top tax rates.

-Senate proposal: Makes the deduction of qualified business income permanent.
-Expands the deduction limit phase-in range, eases the impact of limitations for pass-through entities subject to the wage and investment limitation, and introduces an inflation-adjusted minimum deduction for certain taxpayers.
+• The new legislation makes the deduction of qualified business income permanent at 20%, expands the deduction limit phase-in range, eases the impact of limitations for pass-through entities subject to the wage and investment limitation, and introduces an inflation-adjusted minimum deduction for certain taxpayers.

 Takeaway: Owners of and investors in businesses may see an increase in their QBI deduction.
-Owners of and investors in certain specified service trades or businesses (SSTBs) may see an increased deduction under the proposed bill as the deduction for SSTBs is not phased out as quickly.
+Owners of and investors in certain specified service trades or businesses (SSTBs) may see an increased deduction under the new legislation as the deduction for SSTBs is not phased out as quickly.

-• House: Makes the Section 461(l) permanent and any excess business losses disallowed in tax years beginning after Dec.
-31, 2024, would be taken into account in determining the taxpayer’s excess business loss in subsequent years.
+• The new legislation makes the Section 461(l) permanent and any excess business losses disallowed in tax years beginning after Dec.
+31, 2024, would retain the current law and be classified as NOLs in subsequent years.

-Senate proposal: Modifies the QSBS gain exclusion by providing a tiered gain exclusion for QSBS acquired after the date of enactment.
+• The new legislation modifies the QSBS gain exclusion by providing a tiered gain exclusion for QSBS acquired after the date of enactment.
 In particular, the provision allows a 50% exclusion after three years, 75% after four years and 100% after five years.
-Also, the proposal increases the per-issuer dollar cap to $15 million for post-enactment shares, indexed to inflation beginning in 2027.
+Also, the new legislation increases the per-issuer dollar cap to $15 million for post-enactment shares, indexed to inflation beginning in 2027.
 For stock issued after the applicable date, the corporate-level aggregate-asset ceiling is increased to $75 million, indexed to inflation beginning in 2027.
 The provision is generally effective for stock issued or acquired, and to taxable years commencing, on or after the date of enactment.

-Senate proposal: The lifetime unified gift/estate tax exemption under the proposed bill would be increased to $15 million, linked to inflation for future increases.
+• The lifetime unified gift/estate tax exemption under the new legislation will be increased to $15 million, linked to inflation for future increases.

 Takeaway: This largely represents a continuation of the status quo relative to the lifetime exemption today.
 Individuals with estates at or above the lifetime exemption may be able to make additional gifts or contribute additional amounts to trusts.
 Individuals should consider reviewing their estate plan to make sure it meets their needs and goals.

-• House: The bill proposes a new type of tax-advantaged savings account called a “Trump” account.
+• The new legislation provides a new type of tax-advantaged savings account called a “Trump” account.
 The government would put $1,000 into an account for children born between 2025 and 2028.
 Parents could put up to $5,000 in cash into the account per year, which could be invested subject to certain restrictions.
-Up to half of the funds could be accessed early between ages 18 and 25 to pay for higher education or the purchase of a first home.
-Full distribution of the funds would be mandatory at age 31.
+Taxable entities may contribute up to $5,000 annually of after-tax dollars to a Trump account, indexed for inflation.

-Takeaway: This would provide another vehicle for wealthy families to save for their children’s futures in a tax-advantaged way.
+Takeaway: This provides another vehicle for families to save for their children’s futures in a tax-advantaged way.
 The tax benefits are not as strong as in a 529 plan, but the funds can be used for a wider range of activities.

 OUR PEOPLE